Mimmikk/wp-gdprbanner/README.md

 How do you set it up?

 Simple!
-We've made sure to keep it as easy as possible, to add your Analytics source simply edit the main plugin file and add your ID.
+We've made sure to keep it as easy as possible.

+Add your Analytics source by simply editing the main plugin file and add your ID.
 For example, if you only have Google Analytics 4 you add it like this: `define('GDPR_GTAG_GA_ID', 'GA-YOURCODE');`.
 Any of the ID definitions where the data is "X" or simply empty, will not be loaded by the plugin.

 - To edit the banner itself is done in `lib/banner.php` with HTML.
 - To edit the 'Preferences' is done in `lib/js/gdpr-script.js` under `openPreferencesPopup`.
 It's HTML printed by JS, so use HTML or modify by your needs.
 - Styles and colors can be changed in the CSS: `lib/css/banner.css`.

+When you're finished, zip it up and upload it to your WordPress instance.

 #### How is it compatible with various laws?